 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>brip blap - Latest Comments in the whole life sabbatical (part 3 of 3)</title><link>http://bripblap.disqus.com/</link><description>life, money and everything in between</description><language>en</language><lastBuildDate>Sat, 15 Mar 2008 17:28:50 -0000</lastBuildDate><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/2008/whole-life-sabbatical-3/#comment-1550546</link><description>"Try not to think of life as a series of things you HAVE to do.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>brip blap - Latest Comments in the whole life sabbatical (part 3 of 3)</title><link>http://bripblap.disqus.com/</link><description>money, success and the future of work</description><atom:link href="https://bripblap.disqus.com/the_whole_life_sabbatical_part_3_of_3/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sat, 15 Mar 2008 17:28:50 -0000</lastBuildDate><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/whole-life-sabbatical-3/#comment-1550546</link><description>&lt;p&gt;"Try not to think of life as a series of things you HAVE to do.
 These are not powerful words.
-Try to think of life as a series of experiences you WANT."&lt;br&gt;&lt;br&gt;--excellent message, well-stated.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">ST</dc:creator><pubDate>Sat, 15 Mar 2008 17:28:50 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/2008/whole-life-sabbatical-3/#comment-1550547</link><description>I agree with you fathersez, this is one of those things that I think about after seeing a great movie or reading about an author that dropped everything to write and wrote something incredible. &lt;br&gt;But fear is the big one.
+Try to think of life as a series of experiences you WANT."&lt;/p&gt;&lt;p&gt;--excellent message, well-stated.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">ST</dc:creator><pubDate>Sat, 15 Mar 2008 17:28:50 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/whole-life-sabbatical-3/#comment-1550547</link><description>&lt;p&gt;I agree with you fathersez, this is one of those things that I think about after seeing a great movie or reading about an author that dropped everything to write and wrote something incredible. &lt;br&gt;But fear is the big one.
 For me, it's a fear of failure.
 If I had that conviction in me (which, who know, I might) that told me "I will not fail, I know it," then I might make the jump.
 But even then you risk failing and that's just plain scary.
-Love the idea of it though.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Writer's Coin</dc:creator><pubDate>Fri, 14 Mar 2008 07:30:27 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/2008/whole-life-sabbatical-3/#comment-1550543</link><description>Your post makes a lot of sense.
-I just want to be able to work, just like you have suggested, more flexible and self directed. &lt;br&gt;&lt;br&gt;The chain holding me back is fear.
-Fear that I would not be able to continue sustaining my family and I without "the job".&lt;br&gt;&lt;br&gt;Since reading posts like yours here and other bloggers who have quit the race, I am bent on preparing better.
-Hopefully by this time next year, I should be out, out, out!!!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">fathersez</dc:creator><pubDate>Fri, 14 Mar 2008 03:08:26 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/2008/whole-life-sabbatical-3/#comment-1550544</link><description>I don't always agree with your post, but respect your point of view.
+Love the idea of it though.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Writer's Coin</dc:creator><pubDate>Fri, 14 Mar 2008 07:30:27 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/whole-life-sabbatical-3/#comment-1550543</link><description>&lt;p&gt;Your post makes a lot of sense.
+I just want to be able to work, just like you have suggested, more flexible and self directed.&lt;/p&gt;&lt;p&gt;The chain holding me back is fear.
+Fear that I would not be able to continue sustaining my family and I without "the job".&lt;/p&gt;&lt;p&gt;Since reading posts like yours here and other bloggers who have quit the race, I am bent on preparing better.
+Hopefully by this time next year, I should be out, out, out!!!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">fathersez</dc:creator><pubDate>Fri, 14 Mar 2008 03:08:26 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/whole-life-sabbatical-3/#comment-1550544</link><description>&lt;p&gt;I don't always agree with your post, but respect your point of view.
 This is an absolutely wonderful post; thank you for sharing!
-It is particularly relevant to me right now. &lt;br&gt;&lt;br&gt;Keep'em coming...</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Brian</dc:creator><pubDate>Thu, 13 Mar 2008 23:33:25 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/2008/whole-life-sabbatical-3/#comment-1550545</link><description>Truer words have never been written: "Try to think of life as a series of experiences you WANT".
-I've decided I'm going to keep a set of stickies in Outlook with things like this in them. &lt;br&gt;&lt;br&gt;Thank you!</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Anonymous</dc:creator><pubDate>Thu, 13 Mar 2008 15:19:30 -0000</pubDate></item></channel></rss>
+It is particularly relevant to me right now.&lt;/p&gt;&lt;p&gt;Keep'em coming...&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Brian</dc:creator><pubDate>Thu, 13 Mar 2008 23:33:25 -0000</pubDate></item><item><title>Re: the whole life sabbatical (part 3 of 3)</title><link>http://www.bripblap.com/whole-life-sabbatical-3/#comment-1550545</link><description>&lt;p&gt;Truer words have never been written: "Try to think of life as a series of experiences you WANT".
+I've decided I'm going to keep a set of stickies in Outlook with things like this in them.&lt;/p&gt;&lt;p&gt;Thank you!&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Anonymous</dc:creator><pubDate>Thu, 13 Mar 2008 15:19:30 -0000</pubDate></item></channel></rss>